5North/sopra-fs25-group-22-client/README.md

 <h2 id="technologies">💡 Technologies</h2>

-* [Typescript](https://www.typescriptlang.org/) - Static typing and compiles to plain JavaScript
+* [Typescript](https://www.typescriptlang.org/) - TypeScript is JavaScript with syntax for types.
 * [CSS](https://sass-lang.com/) - stylesheet language used to describe the presentation of HTML and XML documents.
+* [Next.js](https://nextjs.org/) - A React framework for building fast, scalable web applications with server-side rendering and static site generation.
+* [stompjs](https://stomp-js.github.io/) - A JavaScript client for the STOMP protocol over WebSocket.
-* [React](https://react.dev/) - JavaScript library for building declarative, component-based user interfaces.
+* [Ant Design](https://ant.design/) – A comprehensive UI component library for building elegant and responsive web interfaces.
-* [STOMP](https://stomp-js.github.io/stomp-websocket/) - Text oriented protocol over WebSocket
-* [SonarQube](https://www.sonarsource.com/products/sonarqube/) - open-source platform for continuous inspection of code quality.
+* [Vercel](https://vercel.com/) – Cloud platform for deploying and hosting modern web applications, optimized for Next.js.
+* [npm](https://www.npmjs.com/) - Package manager for JavaScript, used to manage project dependencies and publish reusable code.
+* [ESLint](https://eslint.org/) - A static code analysis tool for identifying and fixing problems in JavaScript and TypeScript code.
 * [Figma](https://www.figma.com/) - browser-based tool for interface design and prototyping with real-time collaboration.